-At Dace Spring, minnow traps were distributed on day one and left in place for 3 - 4 h.
-After 3 - 4 h, minnow traps were collected, the number of Foskett Speckled Dace per size group was recorded, and fish were returned to the water near the location of capture.
-This procedure was repeated on day two.
-We estimated the abundance of Foskett Speckled Dace at Dace Spring using a state space model (Bolker 2008), which allowed us to vary capture probabilities for different sized fish and habitats.
+We estimated the abundance of Foskett Speckled Dace using a state space model (Bolker 2008), which allowed us to vary capture probabilities for different sized fish and habitats.
 Here the capture of fish (c) was assumed to follow a binomial distribution:

-$$c{i,j,k} \sim bin(\hat{p}{i,j,k}, \hat{N}{i,j}),$$
+$$c{i,j,k} \sim bin(\hat{p}{i,j,k}, \widehat{N}{i,j}),$$

 where c is the number of fish captured, \hat{p} is the estimated capture probability, and \hat{N} is the estimated abundance for size class i in habitat j on sampling occasion k.
-Capture probabilities were estimated using the best approximating Huggins capture-recapture models from Scheerer et al. (2012; 2013), which allowed us to reduce fish handling to two sampling occasions in 2016 compared to the three or four sampling occasions used in 2012 - 2013, and required no marking of the fish.
+Capture probabilities were estimated using the best approximating Huggins capture-recapture models from Scheerer et al. (2012; 2013), which allowed us to reduce fish handling to two sampling occasions in 2017 compared to the three or four sampling occasions used in 2012 and 2013, and required no marking of the fish.
 Variability in the estimated capture probabilities was incorporated using a beta distribution with parameters that corresponded to the mean estimated capture probability and associated standard errors.
 The state space model was fit using Markov Chain Monte Carlo as implemented in WinBUGS software, version 1.4 (Lunn et al., 2000) with 10,000 iterations, 20,000 burn in and diffuse priors.
-These values were determined by fitting the model with 10,000 iterations and evaluating the output with the Raftery and Lewis (1995) diagnostic, as implemented in the R package Coda (Plummer et al. 2006).
-We calculated 95% confidence intervals for the estimates according to Chao (1987).
+These values were determined by fitting the model with 10,000 iterations, as implemented in the R package Coda (Plummer et al. 2006).
+We estimated abundance separately for the spring pool, spring brook, and tule marsh using the estimated capture probabilities for each location and fish size group, and we estimated abundance for all Foskett Spring habitats combined.
+We calculated 95% confidence intervals according to Chao (1987) for all abundance estimates.